ccnmtl/compiled/content/about.md

 ## The codes and blog

-Our [team](http://ctl.columbia.edu/about/team/#devteam), as well as most of our projects are accessible, responsive and open.
+Our [team](/authors/), as well as most of our projects are accessible, responsive and open.
 You can follow our reflections on the technical aspects of the Center’s work here in [CompilED](..) and on [Github](http://github.com/ccnmtl).

-CompilED is built with [Hugo](https://gohugo.io/) and [Bootstrap](http://getbootstrap.com/) by [Zarina Mustapha](http://ctl.columbia.edu/about/team/mustapha/) and [Anders Pearson](http://ctl.columbia.edu/about/team/pearson/).
+CompilED is built with [Hugo](https://gohugo.io/) and [Bootstrap](http://getbootstrap.com/) by [Zarina Mustapha](https://ctl.columbia.edu/about/team/mustapha/) and [Anders Pearson](https://thraxil.org).
 The artwork for the banner is "<i>[Revisionism](https://myopica.org/oil/revisionism/)</i>" by Anders Pearson.
 CompilED repository is available on [Github](https://github.com/ccnmtl/compiled).

 Unless otherwise noted, the content on this blog is licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States](http://creativecommons.org/licenses/by-sa/3.0/us/) license.

 ## What's the deal with the kitties?

 We write about educational technology and projects that are largely used on the web, that require internet access.
-The internet is [made of cats](https://en.wikipedia.org/wiki/Cats_and_the_Internet).
-It is only logical to include cats in our posts, and the [404 error page](/404.html).
+The internet is [made of cats](https://en.wikipedia.org/wiki/Cats_and_the_Internet) as evidenced by [this video](https://www.youtube.com/watch?v=zi8VTeDHjcM); cats have pretty much [taken over the internet](https://www.youtube.com/watch?v=8ZgjNeXXTjU).
+It is only logical to include our feline overlords in our posts, and the [404 error page](/404.html).